Zhu Feng: Return of remains

 In 2001 the Shandong Pictorial Publishing House printed two photos of Zhu Feng, one at her trial clutching a railing and one shortly before her execution.
 The photos were seen by her family in Nanjing and prompted them to request her ashes be returned to them from the ROC government.

 After a decade of searching, scholars managed to locate Zhu Feng's remains at the Fude Cemetery of Taipei and on 9 December 2011 they were returned to Mainland China to be buried at the Babaoshan Revolutionary Cemetery.

+Memorials and commemorations

+In October 2013, the Liaison Division of the General Political Department of the People's Liberation Army built the Unknown Heroes Square in Beijing West Mountain National Forest Park, which featured statues of Wu Shi, Zhu Feng, Chen Baocang, and Nie Xi.

+Her story was also brought to a wider audience through her portrayal by actress Wu Yue in the 2025 television series Silence Honor.